ecmwf/IonBeam/docs/architecture.rst

 The event bus runs on Valkey streams with one consumer group per subscriber identity.
 A client names its identity when it opens its ``DoExchange`` subscription (the ``source_name`` or ``exporter_name`` in the descriptor).
 Each distinct identity receives every matching event.
 Replicas sharing an identity form one group and split the events between them, so scaling an exporter to five replicas divides its event stream five ways with no server-side configuration.
 The groups live in Valkey, outside any core process; a client subscribed through one core replica receives events published through any other.

-Delivery is at-least-once.
-The Flight server acknowledges an event to the bus only after the client reports that its handler finished.
-A client that dies mid-handler leaves the event pending, and another consumer reclaims it once it has been idle longer than a threshold sized above the slowest handler's run time.
-An event that fails eight deliveries is parked on a bounded dead-letter stream.
-Redelivery is safe because the operations behind it are idempotent: ingestion claims carry deterministic ids, and a redelivered dataset event names the same immutable build files.
+Trigger and dataset-event delivery is at least once.
+The Flight server acknowledges an event to the bus only after the client reports that its handler has completed.
+If a client disconnects before acknowledgement, the event remains pending and becomes available to another consumer after the configured idle threshold.

+After eight failed deliveries, the event moves to a bounded dead-letter stream.
+Clients must handle redelivery idempotently.
+Ingestion claims use stable identifiers, and a redelivered dataset event refers to the same immutable build files.

 Build leases
 ~~~~~~~~~~~~